Just-Some-Bots/MusicBot/_docs/using/commands.md

 autoplaylist add all
     Adds the entire queue to the guilds playlist.

+autoplaylist clear [NAME]
+    Clear all songs from the named playlist file.
+    If name is omitted, the currently loaded playlist is emptied.

 autoplaylist show
-    Show a list of existing playlist files.
+    Show the currently selected playlist and a list of existing playlist files.

 autoplaylist restart
-    Reset the auto playlist queue, restarting at the first track unless randomized.
+    Reload the auto playlist queue, restarting at the first track unless randomized.

 autoplaylist set <NAME>
     Set a playlist as default for this guild and reloads the guild auto playlist.